5 Pests Commonly Mistaken for Bed Bugs

 -

-Appearance: Swallow bugs are approximately the same color and size as a bed bug, but are covered in longer hair.
+Appearance: Swallow bugs are approximately the same color and size as bed bugs, but are covered in longer hair.

 -

-Diet: Their preferred host is the swallow, but if their bird hosts migrate to another location, the swallow bugs can move into homes or businesses, feeding on human blood if desperate for a meal.
+Diet: Their preferred host is the swallow, but if their bird hosts migrate to another location, the swallow bugs can move into homes or businesses — feeding on human blood if desperate for a meal.
+Find out what happened in this real life scenario where swallow bugs were mistaken for bed bugs.

 -